 - makes a great marinade for grilling, roasting and barbecuing, whether on its own or added to something else.

 Here in Morocco, it is a popular ingredient in the much loved North African sausages called Merguez.
+And here are some examples of how we use harissa here on LinsFood:

 I use it for all manner of cooking and serving whether to add depth/bite to soups and stews, to pasta and as a great canapé topping.
 Our fridge is a veritable “dispensary” of all sorts of chilli condiments or chilli sauces; and you’ll find Harissa in there, right along with Sambal Belacan, Sambal Ijo and various Nam Priks (Thai Chilli condiments).
 I cannot have a meal without some form of chilli.
 As much as I love black pepper, it’s just not the same!